[ PILLAR 2 / IS YOUR EXPERTISE STILL SAFE? ]

 The displacement showing up so far is mostly expert versus expert, not AI versus expert.
 When a client chooses an AI-equipped advisor who delivers in three days over a traditional one who delivers in three weeks, the work moved between humans.
 The AI just decided which human.

-There is a second-order effect worth naming: because AI raised everyone's baseline, adequate work stopped being a differentiator.
+There's a second-order effect worth naming: because AI raised everyone's baseline, adequate work stopped being a differentiator.
 When any advisor can produce a competent framework in an afternoon, competence is table stakes.
 What separates practices now is the layer AI cannot supply: a distinct point of view, documented proof, and judgment a client can check by reputation.
-The experts losing ground are rarely out-experted.
-They are out-systematized.

 What should I do now to make my expertise harder to replace?